Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 * SSID: TinkerforgeWLAN

-Secondly, select "Access Point: Static IP" for the Connection and configure IP, Subnet Mask and Gateway.
+Secondly, select "Access Point: Static IP" for the Mode and Address and configure IP, Subnet Mask and Gateway.
 For example:

 * IP: 192.168.1.17
 * Subnet Mask: 255.255.255.0